dyozie/greenplum-for-kubernetes/doc/markdown/operator-reference.md

 ### <a id="segment"></a>Segment Configuration

 <dt>`masterAndStandby:`, `segments:`</dt>
 <dd>These sections share many of the same properties to configure memory, CPU, and storage for Greenplum segment pods. `masterAndStandby:` settings apply only to both the master and standby master pods.
-All <%=vars.product_name %> clusters include a standby master.
+All {{#include ./product_name.md}} clusters include a standby master.
 The `segments:` section applies to each primary segment and optional mirror segment pod.</dd>

 <dt>`standby: <yes or no>`</dt>
 <dd>(Optional) Enables or disables the use of standby when deploying a Greenplum cluster.
 Defaults to "no" if omitted or left empty.
 This value cannot be dynamically changed for an existing cluster.</dd>